 User Activity vs Number of New Lessons — This graph shows you the number of active users per month alongside the number of new lessons which have been added to your company (either created by you or one of the channels you connect with).
 This is useful because it shows how adding new lessons to your account impacts user engagement.
 If you see engagement dropping, check this graph to see if it might be because there aren't new lessons available for your employees to consume.

 Average User Progress — This figure shows you how much available content has been consumed by your employees on average.
 For example, if this figure shows 80%, that would indicate that on average your employees have consumed 80% of the lessons available to them

 Team Activity Over Past Month — This graph shows you the percentage of users within each of your teams which were active or inactive over the past month.
 You can use this graph to find teams which are not particularly active, then try and motivate those users to to utilize Myagi more frequently.

 This report is most relevant to companies which use Myagi to share training or content with other companies via channels.
 Key visualizations include:

-- Content Quality Leaderboard — This shows you how like and learn ratings of you content compare to that of companies within your network.
+Content Quality Leaderboard — This shows you the like and learn ratings of your content compared to that of other companies within your network.
 If you are near the bottom of this leaderboard, it means that you should try to produce more engaging content which includes more useful information for users.